 Services And Runtimes

-- which runtime-provider should run the service
+- what runtime should execute the service

-- where the artifact comes from
+- where the service artifact comes from

 spec.expose

-fungi service pull ./examples/service-manifests/filebrowser.service.yaml
+fungi service pull ./my-service.yaml

-fungi service start filebrowser
+fungi service start my-service

-fungi service inspect filebrowser
+fungi service inspect my-service

 apiVersion: fungi.dev/v1alpha1